4th Grade

 In Technology...

-In technology, we are learning how to log into our chromebooks and use our G Suite accounts.
+In technology, we will learn how to log into our chromebooks and use our G Suite accounts.
 We will also be learning how to create a slideshow using google slides.

 In Gym…

-Students are reviewing gross motor skill activities in fun exercise stations.
+Students will review gross motor skill activities in fun exercise stations.

 At Home